tuxthepenguin84/promptly/README.md

 ## Known Issues

 - **DNS lookups fail for locally hosted Ollama** - Promptly can access the Internet via cellular, WiFi, or Bluetooth over your phone when accessing AI providers.
-However, there is a limitation of WearOS where it will fail to do DNS lookups for **hostnames** within RFC1918 IP space (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) when using only Bluetooth over your phone, this limitation does not exist when using cellular or WiFi.
+However, there is a limitation of Wear OS where it will fail to do DNS lookups for **hostnames** within RFC1918 IP space (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) when using only Bluetooth over your phone, this limitation does not exist when using cellular or WiFi.
 You may run into this if you are hosting Ollama locally and your watch is connected to your phone via Bluetooth with WiFi or cellular disabled/off.
 The work around for this is to either disconnect Bluetooth and use WiFi or cellular, or instead configure the Ollama URL to use IP address rather than hostname/fqdn.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>